-As of 1 January, 2018 CQUniversity will be going smoke free.
+As of 1 January, 2018 CQUniversity is now smoke free.

 For the health and wellbeing of our students, staff and visitors, smoking will no longer be permitted on any CQUniversity campus around Australia.
 The introduction of this new policy is the result of a Queensland Health recommendation to ban smoking at all education and health facilities across Queensland.